ganeshk627/pc-build/README.md

 # CPU, GPU, SSD, HDD, RAM, etc Comparison
 https://www.userbenchmark.com/

-> Also better to check comparison videos on YouTube
+> Also, it is better to check comparison videos on YouTube

 # Amazon - 'Build Your Own PC'
 https://www.amazon.in/stores/page/2F60A254-F534-44A1-902B-2608645C4237